mlochbaum/BQN/spec/system.md

 | `•Out` | Print argument string
 | `•Fmt` | Format value for printing

+`•Out` prints to stdout, with a trailing newline. `•Fmt` returns a string (not a character table: lines are separated by linefeeds) indicating how `𝕩` would be printed by the interactive environment.

 ## Operation properties

 | Name         | Summary